visionplus-development/android-core-sdk/README.md

     }
 }

-coreDeviceManager?.setOnContinuousHeartbeatCallback { state ->
+coreDeviceManager.setOnContinuousHeartbeatCallback { state ->
     when (state) {
         is ConcurrentPlayState.Ok -> {
-            // Device Limit Ok, user can proceed or continue playing the video, or leave it empty to do nothing }
+            // Concurrent Play Ok, user can proceed or continue playing the video, or leave it empty to do nothing }
         is ConcurrentPlayState.DeviceLimitExceeded -> {
-            // Device limit exceeded, may prompt user about that
+            // Concurrent Play exceeded, may prompt user about that
             // and call coreDeviceManager?.stop() if needed
         }
         is ConcurrentPlayState.Exception -> {